simbiotica/SimbioticaCartoDBBundle/Resources/doc/annotations.rst

 Using relations as CartoDBColumns
 `````````````````````````````````

 If you wish to, you can also map you 1:n relations to CartoDB.
-To do so, you
+To do so, just add
-just need to set both entities as CartoDBLink'ed and mark the foreign key column
+the CartoDBLink annotation to the ManyToOne mapped field.
+This will result in one
+of two scenarios, depending on your synchronized entities:

+* Both entities are synchronized: in this scenario, both ends of the relation are
-as CartoDBColumn.
-The relation will be recreated on the server using cartodb_id
+synchronized with CartoDB.
+The relation will be recreated on the server using cartodb_id,
-and not the local index or the linking index, meaning the relation will still
+and not the local index, meaning the relation will still make sense in your
-make sense in your CartoDB instance even if you decouple it from your Symfony2
+CartoDB instance even if you decouple it from your Symfony2 project.
+The local foreign
-project.
+key value is not stored in the server on the related entity (but can still be made

+available on the entity itself, if you configured an index column on it).
+* Just one entity is synchronized: if just the entity that holds the foreign key
+is synchronized to CartoDB, its CartoDB corresponding entry will hold the local
+foreign key value, as no relation to another CartoDB entity can be established.

 Some features you might miss